postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/importing-an-api.md

 This integration supports importing OpenAPI 3.0 definitions for both HTTP and REST APIs.
 Importing a definition will create a new API in Postman and will also configure an integration with AWS API Gateway.

+To import an API from AWS API Gateway, do the following:

 1. From the sidebar, select __APIs__, then select **Import**.
 1. Select **API Gateway**, then select **AWS API Gateway**.
 1. Connect to the AWS API Gateway as follows.